-Deadline is February 15, 2013.
+Deadline for all submissions is February 15, 2014.

-Applicants should apply online at: https://secure.interfolio.com/apply/20823
+Applicants should apply online at: http://apply.interfolio.com/23067

+Please direct any questions to Shana Weinberg, Center Manager at: email@example.com.
 Brown University is an EEO/AA employer.
 Minorities and women are encouraged to apply.

 *PhD candidates are welcome to apply for the JCB/CSSJ Fellowship if all degree requirements, including the successful defense of their dissertation, have been met by May 30, 2014.